theresamorelli/transitioning-from-ruby-to-html-v-000/README.md

 Your application can maximize its reach by "standing" on the **most powerful publication medium ever created**: the World Wide
 Web.
 To benefit from the Web, your application has only to honor **one** rule:
 **all screens it provides must be described in HTML**.
-Regardless the programming language used (Ruby, Python, the NodeJS JavaScript environment), if the application presents screens, or "interfaces" in HTML, it's ready to share its capabilities with _billions of people on the Web_ from its very first
+Regardless of the programming language used (Ruby, Python, the NodeJS JavaScript environment), if the application presents screens, or "interfaces" in HTML, it's ready to share its capabilities with _billions of people on the Web_ from its very first